-Citizen-H2D3 will provide an unprecedented capacity for individuals, next users, and end-users to track a series of metrics in [near] real-time.
-It will use its multidisciplinary team of experts to develop a system that will leverage principles of citizen science and easy-to-deploy ICT tools to provide [near] real-time intelligence on individual daily dietary diversity and other nutrition and purchasing metrics.
+Citizen-H2D3 will provide an unprecedented capacity for individuals, next users, and end-users to track a series of metrics in near real-time.
+The multidisciplinary team will develop a system that will leverage principles of citizen science and easy-to-deploy ICT tools to provide near real-time intelligence on individual daily dietary diversity, as well as other nutritional and purchasing metrics.

 More about the project

-Globally, almost a billion people are undernourished while more than 2 billion are overweight.
+Globally, almost a billion people are undernourished while more than two billion are overweight.
 In Rwanda, like many lower-middle-income countries (LMICs), nutrition transitions are underway, brought into focus by the impacts of COVID-19.

 There is a need for programmes and policies designed and targeted to address malnutrition in dynamic and increasingly unstable global food systems that consider both traditional as well as emerging diet patterns.